 Program

-The Master of Science in Field Epidemiology will prepare veterinary graduates for careers responding to animal health disease outbreaks.
-This project-based program will focus on applied epidemiological skills such as:
+The Master of Science in Field Epidemiology at USask offers veterinary graduates hands-on training in responding to animal health disease outbreaks.

 • Outbreak investigation